StanfordLegion/regent-fft/README.md

 ## Usage

+Regent FFT currently supports two distinct classes of use cases:

+ 1. Every machine in a distributed job executes an independent FFT of a different size.
+(Use the "non-distributed" API below.)
+ 2. Every machine in a distributed job executes an independent FFT of the same size.
+(Use the "distributed" API below.)

+In the future we may add support for collective FFTs where multiple machines cooperate to jointly compute a single FFT which is too large to fit in any single node's memory.

+## Non-Distributed API

 In order to use the FFT library, you must first initialize it for the specific number of dimensions and data type you are interested in.
 Currently only 1 to 3 dimensions and `complex64` are supported.